palewire/first-python-notebook/docs/totals/index.rst

     support.amount.sum()

 The support is clearly larger.
 But what percent is it of the overall disclosed total?
-We can find out by combined two ``sum`` calculations using the division operator.
+We can find out by combining two ``sum`` calculations using the division operator.

 .. code-block:: python